jujhars13/DevSecOps-capability-model/about.md

 ## DevSecOps

 Why the **Sec** in Dev**Sec**Ops?
-For the last two years the industry has been pushing to shift elements of security (in particular AppSec and CloudSec ) as left as possible.
-It turns out that DevOps enfranchised teams are well placed to do this work.
+For the last two years the industry has been pushing to shift elements of security (in particular AppSec and CloudSec ) as left (or early in the process) as possible.
+It turns out that DevOps-enfranchised teams are well placed to do this work.

 ## Licence